-SAVE THE DATE: 4th InsuResilience Global Partnership Annual Forum
+4th InsuResilience Global Partnership Annual Forum 7-10 December 2020

-We are delighted to announce that the virtual sessions of the InsuResilience Global Partnership Annual Forum takes place from 7th to 10th December 2020.
+We are delighted to announce that the virtual sessions of the InsuResilience Global Partnership Annual Forum took place from 7th to 10th December 2020.

 This year, our preparedness and response against unprecedented threats have been extremely tested.
 The global economy and systems have been stretched by compounding risks and climate shocks e.g., floods and landslides in Trinidad and Tobago and cyclone Amphan, which hit India and Bangladesh, that exacerbated the crisis and exceeded the coping capacities of these countries.